 Tooth extractions can help relieve many types of symptoms.
 However, because of the consequences and risks, you should always consult with a dentist to evaluate all of your treatment options.
 Tooth extraction in Kitchener might become necessary if you have any of the following dental health issues:

-During the extraction procedure, you will receive anesthetic to dull any pain.
-Dr. Soliman will then pull the tooth or break it into pieces if necessary.
+During the extraction procedure, you will receive an anesthetic to dull any pain.
+Dr. Soliman will then pull the tooth or break it into pieces, if necessary.
 You will receive gauze or stitches to help the wound heal.

-If you require a tooth extraction, visit with Dr. Mona Soliman.
+If you require a tooth extraction, visit Dr. Mona Soliman.
 She will help you make an informed decision about your dental care.
-Call (519) 896-8008 today if you suffer from dental pain.
+Tooth extraction encompasses many types of dental surgeries, from teeth removal to surgical correction of dental and facial deformities.